Kadam-Kshitij/Docker/README.md

 Usage - $ARG<br/>
 Provide arg to Dockerfile or hardcode it

+Docker Compose is used to start multiple docker images at a time.
+Network, volumes are mentioned in the file

 # AWS docker elastic container registry
 ```
 aws ecr get-login-password --region <region> | docker login --username <user_name> --password-stdin <aws_docker_server>